Pulkitbarala/PEP-PROJECT---FAKE-STORE/README.md

 - **API:** [Fake Store API](https://fakestoreapi.com) for real-time product data.
 - **Icons:** Font Awesome for adding icons that enhance UI/UX.
 - **Routing:** React Router for seamless page navigation.
+- **Babel Plugin:** used to apply specific code transformations to JavaScript code, allowing developers to write modern JavaScript syntax that can be transpiled to older browser-compatible versions by modifying the Abstract Syntax Tree (AST) of the code, essentially enabling the use of new features without waiting for full browser support across different environments.

 ---